apache/trafficcontrol/docs/source/development/traffic_portal.rst

 #.
 Run ``npm install`` to install application dependencies into ``traffic_portal/node_modules``.
 Only needs to be done the first time unless ``traffic_portal/package.json`` changes.
 #.
 Run ``bower install`` to install client-side dependencies into ``traffic_portal/app/bower_components``.
 Only needs to be done the first time unless ``traffic_portal/bower.json`` changes.
 #.
 Make sure that compass is installed and functioning correctly by running ``compass version``.
 If ``compass`` is not running, you can install it on macOS as follows:
     #. macOS comes with its own version of ruby built into it.
 In order to install compass, if you run a command like ``sudo gem install compass``, it will take the default ruby available in mac.

-In order to properly install compass, here is what you should be doing:
+       In order to properly install ``compass``, here is what you should be doing:

     #. ``brew install ruby``